SARIT42/Fake-News-Classifier/README.md

 # Fake-News-Classifier
-A Fake News Classifier using different ML models with TF-IDF &amp; Bag-of-Words encodings of text. **ML Models are magical!**
+A Fake News Classifier using different ML models with TF-IDF &amp; Bag-of-Words encodings of text and also LSTM, Bi-directional LSTM with Word2Vec text embedding.

 Dataset : https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset

 Algorithms used as the ML Models and their accuracy:
 1. ***Logistic Regression with BoW*** ----> **99.80980085030208 %**